I love a good practical scrap wood project. Sometimes larger projects, while fun, can be overwhelming and expensive.

 Step 3: Assemble Bookends

-Next, I cut four pieces of the poplar scrap board to make the bookends.
-The boards should all be the same width (ex. a 1×6) and I cut two pieces 5″ long and two pieces 6″ long.
+Next, I cut four pieces of the 1×6 poplar scrap board to make the bookends–two pieces 5″ long and two pieces 6″ long.

 Step 4: Glue Guitar Shape onto Scrap Wood Bookends

-Once the glue was dry on the bookends, I added a small drop of glue to the parts of the guitar that will touch the bookend and set it in place.
+Then, I added a small drop of wood glue to the parts of the guitar that will touch the bookend and set it in place.

-And once the glue dried, they were ready to use!
+And once the glue had dried, they were ready to use!

-I hope you guys enjoyed this quick little distraction scrap wood project and if you want more scrap wood projects, check out the list below for some ideas 🙂
+I hope you guys enjoyed this quick little scrap wood project and if you want more scrap wood ideas, check out a few of my favorites below 🙂

 Until next time, happy building 🙂